-So, with all that considered, here are my favourite new releases from July.
+So, with all that considered, here are my favorite new releases from July.

 Jay-Z – “4:44”